 We have tracking systems options for your installation depending on your situation.

 Fixing your door to your ceiling may require a bulkhead to lower the door slightly to avoid the cornice.
 A bulkhead is also useful for installing a track if your ceiling is difficult to access.
-We would also need to install a "door jam" (usually 18mm) to avoid your skirting board at the bottom of the door so the door closes properly.
+We would also need to install a "door jamb" (usually 18mm) to avoid your skirting board at the bottom of the door so the door closes properly.

 Many ceilings are simply plasterboard and they can hold a guide track but no weight.
 In many cases a bulkhead, being stronger, can also solve this issue.

-If your ceiling is plasterboard then most of the weight will be on the bottom track with a guide track at the top.
+If your ceiling is plasterboard with no internal access then most of the weight of the room divider will be on the bottom track with a guide track at the top.

 In most cases where a bottom track is installed it doesn't impede the opening so you and your family won't trip over it when walking through the opening.